 Lignite can be broken down chemically through coal gasification, the process of producing syngas from coal along with water, air and/or oxygen.
-This creates synthetic natural gas that delivers more power and is easier to operate in commercial scale electric generations.
+This creates synthetic natural gas that delivers more power and is easier to operate in commercial-scale electric generations.

 North Dakota, in particular, benefits from the power generated by its lignite-based power plants.
-This affordably produced electricity attracts farmers and businesses to the region, keeping their operational costs low so that they remain competitive on the locally, nationally and internationally.
+This affordably produced electricity attracts farmers and businesses to the region, keeping their operational costs low so that they remain competitive locally, nationally, and internationally.
 Because of the often extreme weather in the area, a low-cost source of electricity is particularly important for North Dakota businesses.
 The lignite production industry itself also generates about 28,000 jobs, which offer relatively high wages and drive about $100 million in annual state tax revenue.

 Characteristics of Lignite Coal

 Of all coal types, lignite contains the lowest level of fixed carbon (25-35%) and the highest level of moisture (typically 20-40% by weight, but can go as high as 60-70%).
 Ash varies by up to 50% by weight.
 Lignite has low levels of sulfur (less than 1%) and ash (approximately 4%), but it has high levels of volatile matter (32% and higher by weight) and produces high levels of air pollution emissions.
 Lignite has a heating value of approximately 4,000 to 8,300 Btu per pound.